Last minute change of plans for Shirebrook gymnastics club venue

 A popular gymnastics club has asked for a speedy response from Bolsover Council to grant planning permission for a new gym after its initial choice of venue fell through.

-Shirebrook Gymnastics Club has made a planning application for change of use of storage building to gymnasium at The Stable Block, Stavely Hall business Centre Stavely Chesterfield.
+Shirebrook Gymnastics Club has made a planning application for change of use of storage building to gymnasium at 157 Carter Lane Shirebrook.

 The club said they had to walk away after a previous application for the change of use of a storage building at Thickley Close Shirebrook to a gymnasium.